jdev-smartly/mappin/README.md

 ## Architecture

 ### State Management
-- **Zustand Store**: Centralized state management with persistence
+- **React Context Store**: Centralized state management with persistence
 - **Local Storage**: Automatic data persistence across sessions
 - **Type Safety**: Full TypeScript coverage for all state

 ### Component Architecture
-- **Atomic Design**: Components organized by complexity and reusability
+- **Atomic Design**: Components organized by complexity and reusability(I prefer in big project but not used so much in this task.)
 - **Custom Hooks**: Reusable logic for geocoding, viewport detection, etc.
 - **Service Layer**: Clean separation of API calls and external integrations